 Rationale for Finding: The residential development is limited to 11.2 acres of the site (including 6.4 acres of lots and streets and 4.8 acres of private open space), all of which would be located at least 100 feet from the centerline of Kelly Creek and outside of the critical habitat boundary for CRLF.
 In addition, the project would preserve 47 acres of open space including designated critical habitat for CRLF, riparian habitat, and native grasslands that would be protected in perpetuity through the establishment of two conservation easements.
 Further, the project includes restoration and enhancement activities that would improve habitat for CRLF and other species.
 Pursuant to existing regulations, the applicant is required to obtain authorizations from the USACE, the RWQCB, the CDFW, the USFWS, and other regulatory agencies with jurisdiction, for the disturbance of waters of the U.S. and their associated riparian habitat and seasons wetlands.
-In addition to all avoidance and minimization measures as required by these resource agency authorizations, the identified mitigation measures would reduce potential impacts of the Project on other sensitive habitats.
-With completion of the Project's WMP, and implementation of the Project's Landscape and Vegetation Management Plan, and Native Grassland Avoidance and Replacement Program, the impacts would be less than significant
+In addition to all avoidance and minimization measures as required by these resource agency authorizations, the identified mitigation measures would reduce potential impacts of the Project's Landscape and Vegetation Management Plan, and Native Grassland Avoidance and Replacement Program, the impacts would be less than significant